MontiCore/monticore/docs/BestPractices-Testing.md

 - use a comprehensive set of input models to be parsed, and
 - identify a set of negative (not parseable) models to prevent false positives.

-But languages consist not only of their syntax,
- but also of context conditions, additional tooling, etc.
-These aspects of a grammar of high quality are also tested.
+However, languages consist of more than just syntax; they also include context conditions and additional tools, which have to be tested.

 Unit tests are among the most helpful and efficient techniques to check a grammar respectively its outcome for the desired behavior.